httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 from the value of the "served-certificate-chain" key.)
 The value is provided as an array of strings, which MUST appear in the order matching the chain that the UA validated; each string in the array is the Privacy-Enhanced Mail (PEM) representation of each X.509 certificate as described in {{!RFC7468}}.
+The first certificate in the chain represents the end-entity certificate being verified.

 * "scts": the value represents the SCTs (if any) that the UA received for the Expect-CT host and their validation statuses.
 The value is provided as an array